-Film Society Kids
+Film at Lincoln Center Kids

 Using the real-world challenges of making a film, discovery, inquiry, collaboration, innovation, and problem-solving become the creative tools for success.